EtaCassiopeia/scala-microservices/readme.md

 It is eventually consistent and geared toward providing high read and write availability (partition tolerance), with low latency.

 I have implemented my own custom data type named [BloomDataType](file-transformer-service/src/main/scala/akka/cluster/ddata/BloomDataType.scala).
-It uses **BloomFilter** as it's underlying data structure.
+It uses **BloomFilter** as its underlying data structure.
 A Bloom filter is a space-efficient probabilistic data structure, that is used to test whether an element is a member of a set.

 Before *Distributed Data* is born, I had the same idea and implemented a simple project called [Dibis](https://github.com/EtaCassiopeia/Dibis) two years ago.